giovlillo/Follow-Your-Money/README.md

     node server.js
     ```
 5.  **Access the Application:**
-    Open your web browser and navigate to `http://localhost:3000` (or the port configured in `server.js`).
+    Open your web browser and navigate to `http://localhost:3000`

 ## Usage Guide